Belladonna and opium (rectal)

 Brand names: B & O Supprettes 15-A, B & O Supprettes 16-A, B and O Supprettes 15-A, B and O Supprettes 16-A

 Dosage form: rectal suppository (16.2 mg-30 mg; 16.2 mg-60 mg)

 What is belladonna and opium?

-Opium is also a natural substance made from the seeds of a plant.
+Belladonna and opium are natural substances made from plant sources.
 The medicinal form of opium is an opioid pain medication.
-An opioid is sometimes called a narcotic.

 Belladonna and opium may also be used for purposes not listed in this medication guide.

-You should not use this medication if you are allergic to belladonna or opium, or if you have:
+You should not use belladonna and opium if you are allergic to belladonna or opium, or if you have:

 severe asthma or breathing problems;